datooine/dbt-buckets/README.md

 Analysts and engineers often need to collapse long categorical tails into a handful of buckets so models stay robust and interpretable.
-Typical solutions involve bespoke queries or exporting the data to spreadsheets, which fragments the workflow outside your warehouse. **dbt-buckets** keeps the entire categorisation process in SQL: reuse the same macros across projects, stay deterministic, and keep outputs tightly integrated with your dbt models.
+Typical solutions involve bespoke queries or exporting the data elsewhere, which fragments the workflow outside your warehouse. **dbt-buckets** keeps the entire categorisation process in SQL: reuse the same macros across projects, stay deterministic, and keep outputs tightly integrated with your dbt models.